sadams-rti-org/running-janusgraph-on-ubuntu/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 5. Edit ./details/configs/gremlin-server.yaml to change user and password
+5a.
+Edit ./details/configs/remote.yaml to change user and password

 6. Use one the following commands as desired to run/stop JanusGraph: